Dance of dao among words

 Notes

-on translation ‘Why do you read Daodejing in translation?’
+‘Why do you read Daodejing in translation?’
 I was asked.
 I decided to experiment with language thinking by doing multiple forms of translation.
 I put the first two verses of Daodejing in Ancient Chinese, Cantonese transliteration, and English translation in my text.
 Following artist André Masson’s concept of automatic drawings, I let the charcoal and watercolour brush wander without conscious control.
 They have some affinities with ink-wash paintings, which are rhythmic, and emphasise spontaneity, simplicity, and self-expression.
 The graphic slides will show how I arrived at an idea by writing the translated language, drawing lines across uninspired, human-centric thinking, and creating spaces around words.

 I.